FelixOnline/v2/content/articles/2012-2-2-suit-up-an-idiots-guide-to-the-who-what-where-and-how-of-formalwear.md

 subtitle: >
   A wise man once said that there is only one thing a man can do when he’s suffering from a spiritual and existential funk.
 Go to the zoo, flip off the monkeys?
 “No,” says Ron Burgundy, “buy new suits.”
 Saskia Verhagen and Alice Yang show you the ropes.
 date: "2012-02-02 20:32:58 +0000"

 # Attributes from Felix Online V1
 id: "2098"
 old_path: /fashion/2098/suit-up-an-idiots-guide-to-the-who-what-where-and-how-of-formalwear
 aliases:
  - /fashion/2098/suit-up-an-idiots-guide-to-the-who-what-where-and-how-of-formalwear
+imported: true
+comments:
+ - Just a couple of typos guysFirst sectionFerragamoSecond sectionModels rather than modelsQuite a nice read even if it were making us all look like retards Some of us are not Didnt really realise Felix had a fashion section eitherI benefit from looking through your site KudosI rekcon you are quite dead on with that

 # Article Taxonomies
 categories:
  - fashion
 tags:
+authors:
+ - mc4509

+# Homepage control params
 headline: true
 featured: true